 * Click here for rating key

-Jumps Restaurant Review: Sure, it's a counter with only enough stools and booths to seat 48.
-And, yes, it’s located in a 900-square-foot space down a flight of stairs, but no one seems to mind.
+Jumps Restaurant Review: Sure, it's a counter with stools and booths to seat only 48.
+And, yes, it’s located in a 900-square-foot space down a flight of stairs.
+But no one seems to mind at this farm-to-table inspired restaurant.
 Chef-proprietor Chad Stewart describes his menu as simple gourmet, and we find that appropriate.
-The food is fresh, appealing and prepared with flair in a tiny kitchen that's visible via the pass-through window behind the counter.
 It takes just a glance at the chalkboard of daily specials to know there are plenty of wise finds.
 Soups might include pumpkin bisque, root vegetable with Black Forest ham or turkey-vegetable with barley.
-Entrées run to seared sea scallops atop fresh greens, linguine marinara with Italian sausage or red chili-encrusted salmon with yuca-cassava root cakes.
-Muffins are freshly baked every day, and you’ll find a number of classic sandwiches in addition to the specials.
+Entrées run to seared sea scallops atop fresh greens, linguine marinara with Italian sausage, or red chili-encrusted salmon with yuca-cassava root cakes.
+Muffins are freshly baked every day, and you’ll find a number of classic sandwiches.
 Baked apple-pecan french toast is a Sunday morning treat.
 The wine list includes an array of whites, reds and sparkling selections by the glass as well as attractive prices for all budgets.
-Visit the restaurant's website to learn about wine dinners, a must for those who enjoy a good vintage.
+Craft beers and a full bar with cocktails and martinis, like the Michigan Apple with Crown Royal, Apple Pucker and cranberry, round out the beverages.
+Visit the restaurant's website to learn about wine dinners.